Submit Your Information: Johnson Fistel Urges Shareholders to Join Stanley Black & Decker Class Action Lawsuit - SWK

-/EIN News/ -- SAN DIEGO, March 24, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Stanley Black & Decker, Inc. ("Stanley") (NYSE: SWK).
-The class action is on behalf of shareholders who purchased Stanley securities between October 28, 2021 and July 28, 2022, inclusive (the “Class Period”).
+SAN DIEGO, March 24, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Stanley Black & Decker, Inc. ("Stanley") SWK.
+The class action is on behalf of shareholders who purchased Stanley securities between October 28, 2021 and July 28, 2022, inclusive (the "Class Period").
 Investors are hereby notified that they have until May 23, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.